silx-kit/h5web/CONTRIBUTING.md

    that contains the compiled CSS modules that Vite comes across while building the React components.
 These styles are called "local" styles.

-2. Second, we run two scripts in parallel: `build:css` and `build:ts`.
+2. Second, we run two scripts in parallel: `build:css` and `build:dts`.
    - The job of `build:css` is to build the package's global styles and concatenate them with the local styles compiled at the first step.
 To do so, we run Vite again but with a different config: `vite.styles.config.js`,